Alzheimer's Disease, Dementia, and Inflammatory Disease:

 The good news is that Novel Concepts Medical has developed a novel solution to cure Alzheimer’s disease and dementia.

-The patients all saw improvement in the following parameters: (1) Speech, (2) Communication, (3) Mobility, (4) Mental state aggressiveness / Hallucinations / Dementia-related psychosis, (5) Mood, (6) Expression of emotions, (7) Daily activity, (8) Items recognition (9) Sleep disorders, and (10) Vitality.
+The patients in our case studies saw improvement in the following parameters: (1) Speech, (2) Communication, (3) Mobility, (4) Mental state aggressiveness / Hallucinations / Dementia-related psychosis, (5) Mood, (6) Expression of emotions, (7) Daily activity, (8) Items recognition, (9) Sleep disorders, (10) Vitality, and (11) managing their finances as detailed below.

 Alzheimer's Disease Patients